stsaria/AdvCommands/docs/features-EN/functions.md

 ## Usage Examples
 ```
 # Declaration of function hoge with coordinate `20 30 10` as line 1
-/advcmd declfunc hoge world 20 30 10
+/cakelang declfunc hoge world 20 30 10

 # Execute function hoge
-/advcmd hoge
+/cakelang hoge

-# When calling a function within a function, advcmd is not needed.
+# When calling a function within a function, cakelang is not needed.
 hoge
 # That's all.